sbents/flu-scenario-modeling-hub/data-processed/USC-SIkJalpha/2022-08-14-USC-SIkJalpha-abstract.md

 2: Immune/Not Immune

 ### Initial proportion of population with residual immunity from previous infections and previous seasonal vaccinations (by age, if available)
-We assume a prior immunity of 33% or 16.5% depending on the scenarios, not from previous infections/vaccinations.
+We assume a prior immunity of 33% or 16.5% depending on the scenarios, not taken from previous infections/vaccinations.

 ### Waning immunity throughout the season (yes, no, differs for vaccination and natural infection)
 No